arendst/Tasmota/README.md

 - [ ] Add Feature to Send telegrams of one relay status to multiple Group Addresses (useful for scenes)
 - [x] Add Feature to Send telegrams of button pressed
 - [x] Add Feature to receive telegrams to toggle relay status
-- [x] Add Feature to read Temperature from Tasmota
+- [ ] Add Feature to read Temperature, Humidity from Tasmota
-- [x] Add Feature to send Temperature by a set interval (tasmota teleperiod)
+- [x] Add Feature to send Temperature, Humidity by a set interval (tasmota teleperiod)
 - [x] Add Feature to receive command to read temperature
 - [ ] Add Feature to recognize Tasmota config to show the same amount of relays, buttons, etc
 - [ ] Add Feature to Save Config